Gameplushy/eyeric_translator/README.md

 Click the folder icon in order to get the path for the english/translated folder.
 The last two text fields are for the version file.
 Click the Update button to update your folder!
-The white box will fill with logs (might be too verbose, as every line of a file will be logged after a single difference is noticed) showcasing progress.
+The white box will fill with logs showcasing progress.
 Once "All done!" appears, the process is finished.
 The Clean button is for removing all logs.

 ## Disclaimers